malb/m4ri/README.md

 # History

+* **2020/01/15** A new version of M4RI is available with a few small build system tweaks.
+It is available at https://bitbucket.org/malb/m4ri/downloads.

 * **2015/04/17** Our hosting for http://m4ri.sagemath.org at University of Washington. is discontinued and we’re moving everything over to https://bitbucket.org/malb/m4ri.
 A copy of the old website (except for large files) is available at http://malb.bitbucket.io/m4ri-e-website-2008-2015/.

 * **2014/09/14** A new version of M4RI and M4RIE is available for [download](https://bitbucket.org/malb/m4ri/downloads).
 The biggest change is that `A->offset` was dropped.
 Also, various small (multicore) performance improvements were implemented.
 The update for M4RIE is to maintain compatibility with M4RI.
 A few improvements were implemented for the mzd_poly module as well.